librespot-org/librespot-java/api/README.md

 The method, body, and content type headers will pass through.
 Additionally, you can specify an `X-Spotify-Scope` header to override the requested scope, by default all will be requested.

 ## Examples
-`curl -X POST -d "uri=spotify:track:xxxxxxxxxxxxxxxxxxxxxx&play=true" http://localhost:24879/player/load`
+`curl -X POST -d "uri=spotify:track:xxxxxxxxxxxxxxxxxxxxxx&play=true&shuffle=true" http://localhost:24879/player/load`

 `curl -X POST http://localhost:24879/metadata/track/spotify:track:xxxxxxxxxxxxxxxxxxxxxx`